The Best Looking Custom Cover For Your Metal Baseboard Heaters That You Will Find Anywhere!!

 - Primed White

-Primed covers are given 4 coats of sanded primer for a beautiful and smooth surface, ready for your final color.
+Primed covers are given several coats of sanded primer for a beautiful and smooth surface, ready for your final color.

 - Satin White

-In addition to 4 coats of sanded primer, the heater covers receive 2 final coats of satin white for a beautiful finish.
+In addition to the sanded primer, the heater covers receive 2 final coats of satin white for a beautiful finish.

 - Rustic Pine